How a Haggis Disaster Taught Us Everything About Real Hospitality

 "Excuse me," he said politely, "but… is this how it's supposed to taste?"

-Hamish, bless him, went bright red.
+Hamish, bless his heart, went bright red.
 "How… how do you mean, sir?"

-"Well," the doctor went on, "it's… quite strong.
+"Well," the doctor continued, "it's… quite strong.
 Very… gamey.
 And the spices… they're not very familiar."

 We were wrong.
-So wrong.
+So, so wrong.

 The rest of the night was a blur of apologies, hastily prepared veggie options (thankfully, we always have some on hand), and heavily discounted bills.
-As the last of the guests left, I collapsed onto a bar stool, feeling totally defeated.
+As the last of the guests left, I collapsed onto a bar stool, feeling completely defeated.

 Then, I looked across the road.
 The Spice Merchant was still open, lights blazing, laughter spilling out.
 And I saw something that made my stomach drop.